 Finding a job

 Balancing your budget often involves getting a job, whether related to your field of study or not.
-The Service du développement professionnel (SDP) can help you find one.
-Book an appointment with an employment counsellor today to receive assistance tailored to your needs.
+The Service du développement professionnel (SDP) provides a number of services, as well as a directory of jobs and internships, to help you in your search.
+It also offers personalized assistance tailored to your needs to support you on your career path.

 Work-study program